gregynogwmc/gregynogwmc.github.io/gregynog-overview.md

 It plays an important role in fostering mathematical discussion and collaboration between staff and postgraduates in Wales, both on research topics and on higher education policy, and offers a stimulating environment for postgraduate researchers to present their results with ample time for follow-up discussion.

 The following invited plenary speakers have agreed to give keynote lectures:
-- [Professor Ruth King](http://www.maths.ed.ac.uk/~rking33/), Edinburgh University, UK: Bayesian inference and hidden Markov models
+- [Professor Reidun Twarock](https://www.york.ac.uk/maths/staff/reidun-twarock/), University of York, UK: Mathematical Biology and Mathematical Physics
-- [Dr Jane White](http://people.bath.ac.uk/maskajw/), University of Bath, UK: Mathematical Biology
+- [Professor Jose Carrillo (tbc)](http://wwwf.imperial.ac.uk/~jcarrill/index.html), Imperial College London, UK: Mathematical Biology and Partial Differential Equations
-- [Dr Ian Short](http://users.mct.open.ac.uk/is3649/), Open University, UK: Hyperbolic Geometry
+- [Professor Helen Byrne](https://www.maths.ox.ac.uk/people/helen.byrne), University of Oxford, UK: Mathematical and Computational Models in Biomedical Systems

-The organisers of the Colloquium are [Nick Gill](http://boolesrings.org/nickgill) and [Francis Hunt](http://staff.southwales.ac.uk/users/3853-fhhunt) (University of South Wales School of Mathematics).
+The main organiser of the Colloquium is [Kristian Evans](http://boolesrings.org/nickgill) (Swansea University, Department of Mathematics).
 Some financial support is available for UK-based research students.
 The Colloquium is supported by an London Mathematical Society (LMS) conference grant.